Our payment program isn’t like cash or a loan. It’s better.

 Cash won’t do anything to help guarantee the quality of the work.
 Once the money’s gone, it’s gone.

-The big difference between our payment program and cash or traditional loans is accountability.
+The big difference between getting upgrades through Sealed and cash or traditional loans is accountability.

 We designed it that way on purpose.

-If you choose to work with Sealed, you’ll pay us back based on the results we deliver.
-If Sealed upgrades don’t perform, we’ll take the financial hit, so there’s zero risk to you.
+If you choose to work with Sealed, we deliver results.
+If Sealed upgrades don’t perform, we’ll take the financial hit, not you.

 We know it’s our job to make sure we deliver measurable results.
-And we believe we should only get paid if we succeed.
+And we believe your upgrades should inform powerfully—and as intended.

 This accountability not only gives you peace of mind as a homeowner, but it’s also good for our customers and our communities.